fusioncharts/dev_centre_docs/exporting-charts/using-fc-export-server/client-side-export/exporting-charts-and-chart-data-using-client-side-exporting.md

 These technologies perform the necessary conversion from SVG to the required format (the rendered charts in the .jpg, .png, or .pdf formats, or the chart data in the .xls format).
 Using the HTML5 API helps to overcome the earlier browser functionality limitations that hampered the implementation of this feature.

-<p class="text-info"> FusionCharts supports exporting chart data as XLS starting v3.11.0.
+>  FusionCharts supports exporting chart data as XLS starting v3.11.0.
 Select __Download as XLS__ from the menu at the top-right corner of the chart. </p>